dials/dials/doc/sphinx/documentation/tutorials/3DED/Biotin.rst

   likely still contain valuable information and therefore should not be entirely excluded from the data.
-* SMV format, a common format for X-ray crystallography diffraction images, does not allow for “unsigned data” (negative values).
+* SMV format, a common format for X-ray crystallography diffraction images, does not allow for signed data (i.e. negative values).
 Because of this, Leginon adds an offset value to all pixels when converting to SMV format to make all values positive.
 Leginon also excludes negative values beyond a reasonable threshold.
-* Some data processing programs, such as DIALS, allow for unsigned data.
-Therefore, it can be beneficial to add back in a reasonable pedestal value, essentially resetting the zero point.
+* Some data processing programs, such as DIALS, allow for signed data.
+Therefore, it can be beneficial to subtract a reasonable pedestal value, essentially resetting the zero point.
 * For data collected with Leginon, both the offset value applied (LEGINON_OFFSET), and a suggested pedestal value (IMAGE_PEDESTAL) are